 The generator must also be grounded – the neutral bond to the frame of many generators is usually sufficient, but grounding issues may arise.

 Many inverter generators have a floating neutral – Such devices are apparently rejected as ungrounded by the Tesla’s internal software.
-To solve this issue, we suggest either to convert to a bonded neutral, or trying, at your own risk, a so-called bonding plug, such as the one from Southwire that you can find on Amazon (opens in a new tab).
+To solve this issue, we suggest either to convert to a bonded neutral, or trying, at your own risk, a so-called bonding plug (or Edison plug), such as the one from Southwire that you can find on Amazon (opens in a new tab).

 If grounding still remains an issue, the only option left is to ground your generator the old-fashioned way.